joshuaejs/octopik3s-the-hard-way/octopik3s-the-hard-way.md

 ## prerequisites

-since this is not using gcp, none of those steps are applicable. tmux is being used, and these are handled using an ansible playbook in provisioning compute resources.
+since this is not using gcp, none of those steps are applicable. tmux is being used, and provisioning compute resources was handled with ansible playbooks, to ensure that:

-- os update
+- os is updated
 - ensure that
   - cgroups are enabled
   - extraneous services are disabled